-If you meet these criteria, please call ALEX for more information 215-573-8880 or CLICK HERE to complete a survey to see if you would be eligible.
+If you meet these criteria, please call ALEX for more information 215-573-8880 or complete an online survey to see if you would be eligible.

 In a new research effort, the Stress & Premenstrual Symptoms Study, we are interested in learning how stress response differs between men and women.
 Our team of researchers and clinicians is interested in how stress might affect certain health and psychological measures in men and women, and are also interested in how changes across a woman’s menstrual cycle may affect how she responds to stress.
 We also want to learn more about stress response in women who have premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).